segmentio/analytics-edge/packages/edge-sdk-cloudflare/README.md

 };
 ```

-### Running on a sub-domain
+### Running on a dedicated sub-domain

 This approach runs the worker on a sub-domain of yours, and the worker will only be responsible for first-party delivery of AJS, and delivering client-side traits.
 But the worker will not intercept individual pages on your main domain, and therefore features such as Personalization or Automatic AJS Injection won't be available.

 To run the worker on a sub-domain, you can deploy your worker using these instructions:
 1- Follow steps 1-3 from the previous section
-2- Update `wrangler.toml` file so that the worker is setup on a sub-domain in our zone
+2- Update `wrangler.toml` file so that the worker is setup on a sub-domain in your zone

 ```diff
 name = '...'